-- Evaluate how rising BPA Tier 2 power costs are reflected in rates for large customer classes including industrial and Electricity Intensive Loads (EIL). - 2.
-Develop standards, procedures, and formal plans to further harden District facilities against physical threats. - 3.
+- Implement a demand charge for small general service and review the demand charge calculation for medium and large general service consistent with sound cost causation principles - Evaluate how rising BPA Tier 2 power costs are reflected in rates for large customer classes including industrial and Electricity Intensive Loads (EIL). - 3.
+Develop standards, procedures, and formal plans to further harden District facilities against physical threats. - 4.
 Considering persistently long equipment lead times, review probable and high-risk transmission and distribution system contingencies to ensure inventory planning and management provide spare equipment and parts adequate for a resilient transmission and distribution system.

 - 1. Persistent, evolving and increasing cyber and physical security threats. - 2.
 Ever increasing accumulation, availability, and accuracy of data for data-driven decision making. - 3.
 Increasing legal liability associated with power line operations precipitated by wildfire risk and consequences. - 4.
 Increasing State of Washington regulation of consumer owned utilities. - 5.
 Safety, operational and financial challenges associated with increasing demands for joint use of power poles and utility right-of-way for advanced wireless deployments. - 6.
 Increasing competition in the local broadband market causing a commoditization of rates resulting in declining revenues over time. - 7.
 Large amounts of federal and state grant and loan funds for expanding broadband services while Benton County experiences little to no underserved or unserved areas. - 8.
-Clean energy policies with strong preferences for intermittent and variable wind and solar power are increasing fixed costs.
-Utilities must monitor rate structures to ensure cost recovery is aligned with cost causation. - 9.
+Electric utility residential and small commercial rate structures have historically not been precisely aligned with cost causation, resulting in a disproportionate recovery of fixed costs through variable energy charges.
+This misalignment is becoming more of an issue as clean energy policies with strong preferences for intermittent and variable wind and solar power are increasing fixed costs.
+Utilities must pay to secure dependable generation resources needed to meet peak electricity demand driven largely by residential customers. - 9.
 National and global clean energy policies promoting energy dilute but material intensive technologies like wind, solar and batteries are driving demand for electrical equipment and supplies beyond supply chain capabilities resulting in high price inflation and inventory shortages.